 As with other media entities that belong to larger conglomerates, getting precise figures on YouTube revenue depends very much on what titbits Google are willing to share with us.

-In the middle we find BMO analyst Dan Salmon’s estimate for 2017 YouTube revenue, which he placed at $12.4 billion – equal to 11% of Alphabet’s total revenue for that year ($110.9 billion).
-Salmon estimated that YouTube revenue would rise to $24.7 billion by 2020, 13% of the estimated $189.9 billion he predicts Alphabet will bring in that year.
+BMO analyst Dan Salmon’s estimate for 2017 YouTube revenue, which he placed at $12.4 billion, was also well north of the mark.
+This would have been worth 11% of Alphabet’s total revenue for that year ($110.9 billion).

 eMarketer, of course, draws its information from a variety of sources.
-Elsewhere we find a slightly more generous $3.96 billion estimation for 2018 YouTube US ad revenue, accounting for 10.3% of total Google net ad revenue in the US, and representing a 13% increase over the previous year.
+Elsewhere it gives us a slightly more generous $3.96 billion estimation for 2018 YouTube US ad revenue, accounting for 10.3% of total Google net ad revenue in the US, and representing a 13% increase over the previous year.

 This chart indicates both slowing growth overall, and slowdown in the increase in YouTube ad revenue as a share of the total Alphabet figure.
-Though the fact that it was increasing is useful in benchmarking YouTube ad revenue performance against Alphabet as a whole in previous years.
+Though the fact that it was estimated to be increasing at all is useful in benchmarking YouTube ad revenue performance against Alphabet as a whole in previous years.